Eric Swalwell Will Drop Out of the 2020 Presidential Race

 California Rep. Eric Swalwell will be the first serious presidential candidate to drop from the Democratic primary on Monday, a source familiar confirmed to TIME.

-Swalwell’s campaign declined to comment, but did not deny the report.
+Swalwell’s campaign and Congressional office declined to comment, but did not deny the report.
 He is slated to give a press conference Monday afternoon, but the subject of the press conference had not been announced.

 The 37-year-old Congressman launched his campaign this past April.
 He has been anointed a rising star in the House of Representatives, where he has been mentored by House Speaker Nancy Pelosi.
 But his presidential campaign had been floundering; although he qualified for the first Democratic debate last month, his polling placed him in the bottom tier of candidates.